4neesh/DevBlog/src/posts/012_BigDecimal.md

 The example above illustrates several ways a BigDecimal can be instantiated.<br>
 The use of double <code>a3</code> on line 9 prints the binary value of 2.4 as a 32-bit integer.
 The String constructor on line 10 however prints the expected value of 2.4.
 Line 12 and 13 demonstrate how BigInteger can be used with a scale operation to build a decimal number.
 </p>
-<strong>Why use the String constructor</strong>
+<strong>Good practices: String constructor</strong>
 <p>
 The example above demonstrates the successful use of the String constructor with BigDecimal.
-Unlike the constructor that takes a double, by passing in a String, the BigDecimal no longer relies upon the binary fraction to create the value, and instead uses the Base 10 to represent the value.
+The String constructor represents good practice as the BigDecimal no longer uses the binary fractions to create the value, and instead employs Base 10.
 </p>
 <br>
 <strong>Methods</strong>